kgisl/pythonFDP/manual/labSheet.md

 def remove_duplicates(L):
 	return list(set(L))
 ```
-Note: it returns the sorted list without duplicates.
+Note: it returns the sorted list without duplicates, and therefore the original order may not be maintained (aka _unstable_).

 ## Lab 8